grpc/proposal/A36-xds-for-servers.md

   ConnectionSourceType source_type = 12;
   repeated core.v3.CidrRange source_prefix_ranges = 6;
   repeated uint32 source_ports = 7;
-  repeated string server_names = 11; // Always fail match for non-TLS connections
+  repeated string server_names = 11; // Always fail match
-  string transport_protocol = 9; // Always fail match
+  string transport_protocol = 9; // Only matches "raw_buffer"
   repeated string application_protocols = 10; // Always fail match
 }
 ```

-All fields are "supported," however, we know that some features are unsupported.
+All fields are "supported," however, we know that some features separate from
-Fields depending on missing features are either guaranteed a result that can be
+the match are unsupported.
+Fields depending on missing features are guaranteed a
-hard-coded or are unsafe to match (e.g., because we don't support filters).
+result that can be hard-coded.
+This applies to `destination_port` which relies
+on `use_original_dst`.
+It also applies to `server_names`, `transport_protocol`,
+`application_protocols` which depend on `Listener.listener_filters`.

 XdsClients may be shared without impacting this design.
 If shared, any mentions
 of "creating" or "shutting down" a XdsClient would simply mean "acquire a